-This post walks you through the process of mapping an one-to-many relationship with Spring Boot, Spring Data JPA and HSQL.
+This tutorial walks you through the process of mapping a Hibernate one-to-many relationship with Spring Boot, Spring Data JPA and HSQL

 What you'll need

 - Maven 3 or later

 - Spring Boot

 ├── src │ └── main │ ├── java │ │ └── com │ │ └── hellokoding │ │ └── jpa │ │ ├── model │ │ │ ├── Book.java │ │ │ └── BookCategory.java │ │ ├── repository │ │ │ └── BookCategoryRepository.java │ │ └── HelloJpaApplication.java │ └──resources │ └── application.properties └── pom.xml

 Define JPA Entities and Repositories